nharms-awi/MarMic-Git-Workshop-2024/workshop/06_Git Branching and merging.md

 # Branching and Merging

-In Git, a branch is a separate line of development that allows you to make changes to your code without affecting the main branch.
-The main branch is usually called `master`, but it can also be called `main`.
-This allows you to experiment with new features, fix bugs, and make other changes without risking breaking the main branch.
+In Git, branching and merging are fundamental concepts that allow developers to work on separate lines of development and later combine their changes.
+Understanding how to create branches, switch between them, and merge them is crucial for efficient collaboration and code management.

+## Creating a Branch

-To create a new branch, you can use the `git switch` command followed by the name of the new branch.
-For example, to create a new branch called `feature-x`, you would use the following command:
+To create a new branch, use the git switch command followed by the branch name.
+For example:

 ```bash
 $ git switch -c feature-x
 ```

-After switching to the new branch and creating the first commit, our git graph will look like this:
+After creating the branch, your Git graph will look like this:

 ```mermaid
 gitGraph